The Genoa Township Police Department continuously accepts applications for the position of full-time Police Officer.

 Residents of Genoa Township are very supportive of the Police Department, as evidenced by voters overwhelming approval of police levies as well as a bond levy to construct a new police headquarters completed in 2020.

 The Genoa Township Police Department has a small family feel where new officers are mentored in a supportive environment.
-Special interests are nurtured with additional training and special duties in areas such as SWAT, K-9, school resource officers, and detective work.
+Special interests are nurtured with additional training and special duties in areas such as SWAT, therapy K-9, school resource officers, and detective work.
 The department is made up of 28 officers who are led by Chief Stephen Gammill, an army veteran and retired Deputy Chief of the City of Columbus Police Department.
 Chief Gammill operates the department with a philosophy of Community Oriented Policing.
 Community Oriented Policing promotes and supports organizational strategies to address the causes and reduce the fear of crime and social disorder through problem-solving tactics and police-community partnerships.

 - It is preferred that applicants have successfully completed a Police Academy.
 Occasionally, Genoa Township Police will conditionally hire a recruit and send them through Police Academy.